Nacua, Hall rally BYU to 31-28 victory over Boise State - KTVZ

 Boise State (6-3) saw its four-game winning streak snapped as the Broncos’ nationally second-ranked defense surrendered 532 yards, a season high.

+“We’re still in position to accomplish our goals,” Boise State coach Andy Avalos said.
+“We set out to protect the Blue tonight, but we didn’t get it done.
+But we can learn a lot from it.”

+It seemed like the Broncos were learning how to win a tight game after trailing late.
+But BYU had other ideas.

 Trailing 28-24 with 6:28 remaining, Hall cobbled together a nine-play, 75-yard drive that ended when Nacua made a juggling 6-yard touchdown reception on fourth down.
-He twisted in the air while securing control of the ball and then tapped his feet down.
+He out-jumped Boise State cornerback Caleb Biggers, twisted in the air while securing control of the ball, and then tapped his feet down.

+“It wasn’t the best look to throw that ball,” said Nacua, whose 14 catches tied him for the third most in a single game in school history.
+“But Jaren threw it up to me.
+That’s my job to go out there and make plays, and I came down with it.”

 BYU dominated the first half on the stat sheet, but not the scoreboard as the half finished with the score knotted at 7.